When an interviewer says “tell me about yourself,” you’re going to do so much better if you’ve prepared your answer ahead of time.

 What to say?

-Employers want to hear about experiences you’ve had that show that you’re an “outlier” — that special person that will become essential to their team.
+Employers want to hear about experiences you’ve had that show that you’re that special person who will become essential to their team.

 Try to come up with work examples where you went above and beyond what was expected and solved a problem.
 You can talk about projects you worked on, internships, group work or even challenges you overcame in sports.
 Especially if this is your first job.